On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Dynamic relations on small scales

+where $\omega$ is an arbitrary angular velocity of haloes around $z$ axis, $F(t)$ is an integration constant.
+With appropriate boundary and initial conditions, Eq. \eqref{ZEqnNum598457} can be solved numerically for the velocity field $\boldsymbol{\mathrm{v}}$ and the potential field $\phi ^{*} $.
+Since dark matter is assumed to be collisionless, there is no viscosity in Eq. \eqref{ZEqnNum598457}.
+Dynamic relations for correlations of different orders can be obtained from Eq. \eqref{ZEqnNum598457}.

-Here coefficient $\gamma$ is dependent on the scale and halo properties (virialized or not).
-For velocity on small scale $\gamma ={1/2}$ (comparing Eqs. \eqref{ZEqnNum598457} and \eqref{eq:212}), and in principle, $\gamma$ can be determined from simulation (Fig. \ref{fig:16}).
-Term 1 stands for the centripetal acceleration from pressure gradient due to velocity dispersion (Eq. \eqref{ZEqnNum987321}).
-With appropriate boundary and initial conditions, Eq. \eqref{ZEqnNum598457} is self-closed and can be numerically solved for velocity field $\boldsymbol{\mathrm{v}}$ and potential field $\phi ^{*} $.
-Using identity
+Here, the coefficient $\gamma$ depends on the scale.
+For velocity on small scales $\gamma ={1/2}$ (comparing Eqs. \eqref{ZEqnNum598457} and \eqref{eq:212}).
+In principle, $\gamma$ can be determined from the simulation (Fig. \ref{fig:16}).
+Term 1 in Eq. \eqref{ZEqnNum598457} represents the centripetal acceleration from the mean flow $\boldsymbol{\mathrm{v}}$.